Indexing for Chemicals and Drugs

 Ubiquinone/analogs and derivatives

-Drugs and chemicals may also be searched in the MeSH database using their Registry Numbers or Enzyme Commission numbers.
+Drugs and chemicals may also be searched in the MeSH database using their Registry Number, Enzyme Commission number or FDA Unique Ingredient Identifier (UNII).

 Note: Not all records for chemicals in the MeSH database have registry number data, so retrieval may be incomplete.
 If a search using a registry number is unsuccessful, search on the substance name instead.
 Classes or groups of drugs or chemicals, e.g., benzenes, are not assigned specific Registry Numbers.